Underwater Photography Classes

 Basics of photoshop for photographers, including removing distractions, backscatter.
 Color, tonal and contrast changes.
 Sharpening, noise reduction, cloning, dust removal.
 Blurring the background.

-Equipment, settings, lighting, use of your strobe, composition, macro, wide-angle, subject selection, and camera maintenance are all covered.
+Equipment, settings, lighting, use of your strobe, composition, macro, wide-angle, black backgrounds, subject selection, and camera maintenance are all covered.
 Class is tailored to the needs of the students, and is also suitable for intermediate level photographers.

 Underwater Photography Boat Session